Alexander Novak: Entry into local and regional politics (2000–2008)

-Federal civil servant (2008-2012)
+Deputy Finance Minister (2008–2012)

-From September 2008 to May 2012, he was Deputy Finance Minister of the Russian Federation.
+From September 2008 to May 2012, he was the Deputy Finance Minister of the Russian Federation.

-Federal politician (2012-present)
+Energy Minister (2012–2020)

 In May 2012, he was appointed as the Energy Minister in Dmitry Medvedev's Cabinet.

 On 15 January 2020, Medvedev resigned his cabinet after President Vladimir Putin delivered the Presidential Address to the Federal Assembly, in which the latter proposed several amendments to the constitution.

 On 21 January 2020, he obtained the position Energy Minister in Mikhail Mishustin's Cabinet.

+Deputy Prime Minister for Energy (2020-present)

-On 10 November 2020, Mishustin exchanged his Energy Ministry post for the Deputy Prime Minister for the Fuel–Energy Complex.
+In a reshuffle on 10 November 2020, Mikhail Mishustin exchanged Novak's Energy Ministry post for the Deputy Prime Minister for the Fuel–Energy Complex.

-Novak was a keynote speaker at the 2022 Russian Energy Week forum, which was held in Moscow from 12-14 October.
+Novak was a keynote speaker at the 2022 Russian Energy Week forum, which was held in Moscow from 12–14 October.

+On 16 March 2023, Novak met with Saudi Arabia's Energy Minister Prince, Abdulaziz bin Salman Al Saud in Riyadh, Saudi Arabia to discuss continued Saudi-Russian cooperation within OPEC+.

+In May 2023, Novak and Mishustin visited Beijing and met with Chinese President Xi Jinping.
+Novak said that Russian energy supplies to China will increase by 40 percent year-on-year in 2023.

+In May 2025, Putin approved Novak's coal industry bailout plan.

+Sanctions

+In September 2022, the U.S. imposed sanctions on Novak in relation to the Russian annexation of four Ukrainian Oblasts, including his own native Donetsk.

 Personal life

 On 18 August 2020, Russian Prime Minister Mikhail Mishustin announced that Novak tested positive for COVID-19.

 Awards, honours and directorships

-In 2004, he was distinguished by the Governor of the Krasnoyarsk Krai.
+In 2004, he was distinguished by the Governor of Krasnoyarsk Krai.
 In 2006, he was rewarded with the medal "For Distinguished Service in Organizing the All-Russia Agricultural Census 2006" of the Russian Federal Statistics Service.

 Since July 2010, he has been a member of United Aircraft Corporation Board of Directors.